vinayreddy115/Healthcare-Quality-and-Expenses-Analysis/README.md

 * Random effects

 ## Insights and recommendation
-*To build 10 hospitals per 1 million population, to increase Life expectancy by 6.7 years.
+* constructing 10 hospitals per 1 million population results in increase of Life expectancy by 6.7 years.
 * To manage the health expenses effectively, the government should strive to increases the
 % of total population under public insurance.
-* Quantitative measure for making this strategical decision would be to look at decrease in expenses by 1% per person with increasing 1% population into public insurance.
+    * Decrease in expenses by 1% per person with increasing 1% population into public insurance.
-* Also, we observed that the peculiar case of USA with High health expenses is mostly due to less percentage of people covered under Public Insurance i.e. 30% if increased will decrease the health expenses

 ## References